How can I get to Marseille centre ?

 Buy your ticket :

-Online, At the ticket office (credit card, cash), from vending machines, from the driver outside ticket office opening hours.
+Online, at the ticket office (credit card, cash), from vending machines, from the driver outside ticket office opening hours.

-Single ticket price €10 / €10.90 if combined with an RTM ticket.
+Single ticket price €10 / €10.90 if combined with a RTM ticket.

-Taxi transfer
+Cab transfer

-Between the airport and the city centre, the fare should be around 70€/80€ during the day and 90€/100€ at night with luggage.
-Except for sundays and bank holidays (higher rate)
+Between the airport and the city center, expect to pay around €70/€80 during the day and €90/€100 at night with luggage.
+Excluding Sundays and public holidays (higher fares).

 www.taxis-aeroport.com

-04 42 14 24 44 (from abroad 00 33 (0) 4 42 14 24 44)
+04 42 14 24 44

-More information about car rental companies.
+More information on car rentals.

 By train